Virtual data room examples: what they look like and how to pick one

 Digify interface

 Digify launched in 2013 as a document security platform and later expanded into virtual data rooms.
-It works well for founders in the Series A to Series B range who need structured document sharing with a defined group of reviewers.
+It works well for teams in the Series A to Series B range who need structured document sharing with a defined group of reviewers.
 Features include granular permissions, activity tracking, watermarking, NDA agreements, and download restrictions.
 The per-user pricing model becomes a disadvantage when you're dealing with multiple investor teams - costs escalate as you add users.
 It's less suited for very large document sets or complex enterprise M&A with heavy permission requirements.
 The interface is clean and the setup is relatively fast.
 A reasonable option for mid-stage fundraising if you don't mind the per-user cost structure.

 CapLinked